Kristina01111000/Drws_site/README.md

     The Recalibrating Your Balance App – Phone/PC/Mac compatible – earn redeemable points as you develop a good health-building, life-renewing routine – coming soon

     The knowledge that you are helping people discover the unifying, life-renewing & balance- building power of nature’s Fire, Air, Water & Earth

-Things to do when quizzes are back:

-- remove teh yin/yang graph from the 40Q
-- see if i can add a link -> in the pdf file
-- did we go over problems with the quiz and what needs to be fixed?